shiftyrose/shifty/README.md

 `Idea by libhalt`<br>

 #### Role Description
-The Madmate is a fallen Impostor with no kill button.
-They do not know who the Impostors are and the Impostors cannot tell them apart from other crewmates.<br>
+The Madmate is a Impostor sided Crewmate.
+They are unable to kill and do not know who the Impostors are and the Impostors cannot tell them apart from other Crewmates.<br>

 __What To Do:__<br>
 Try to get back into the Impostors good graces.<br>